Octanoz/KampaDatabase/README.md

 # KampaDatabase
 Console app - Hospital Database, final exercise on the Kampa Plays tutorial series on YouTube

+> Originally this project was almost 2 years old.
+I learned about the Spectre Console Nuget package and thought it would be cool to pimp this project up.
+> While going through the code I realized I had hardcoded complete paths and decided to purge the original commits so now it looks like a new project.
+> This probably means I won't be able to help myself and refactor some things beyond just making it work with Spectre Console.

 ## Instructions

 Build a C# console application to serve as a hospital administrative portal with the following features: